HungryHowies/NetBox-install-with-SAML/README.md

 SECRET_KEY = '!3#qSHaL&(7mw38....................j^mKZG@$Ax'
 ```

 Set the Database NAME,USER and PASSWORD.
 ALLOWED_HOST will be configured to ['*'].
-REDIS should be default settings.
+REDIS section should be default settings.

 Results:

 ```
 ALLOWED_HOSTS = ['*']
 DATABASE = {